alljoyn/hae/docs/extra/interface-definition-template.md

     smart equivalents are _not_ part of the allowed character set.
   * Supporting visuals (architecture diagrams, sequence diagrams) should be included as separate images in PNG format.
+  * Intra-repository links require some extra attention:

+    * links to other markdown files:

+      * *must leave off the `.md` extension*
+      * can be either relative (if in the same directory) or absolute.

+      For example, `org.alljoyn.Bus.Security/Application-v1.md` can link to
+      `org.alljoyn.Bus.Security/ManagedApplication-v1.md` as either
+      `ManagedApplication-v1` (relative) or
+      `/org.alljoyn.Bus.Security/ManagedApplication-v1` (absolute).

+    * links to supporting files (pictures, XML descriptions):
+      * place the files in the same directory as the markdown file they refer to (do not use a separate `files/` directory hierarchy like the webdocs project does).
+      * refer to them with a relative link (just the file name, basically), *including the file's extension*.

 ## Theory of Operation